sara-sabr/ITStrategy/_pages/en/strategy-build-vs-buy.md

 Proper security considerations must be taken prior to publishing code in the open, and teams are expected to work in tandem with, or acquire the necessary skills to, practice best practice while publishing code in the open.
 For further guidance on the use of Open Source, please reference to Annex 5, Use of Open Source.

-##### 5. Minimize the size, cost, and scale of work packages
+##### 5. Minimize the size, cost, and scale of work packages<!-- omit in toc -->

-As discussed above, by increasing build decisions the government retains control over its ability to deliver on its mandate and removes context switches between organizations, resulting in system expertise leaving the government.
+As discussed above, by increasing build decisions the government retains control over its ability to deliver on its mandate and removes context switches between organizations, resulting in minimizing system expertise leaving the government.
 In order to further reduce the risk of build decisions, small incremental projects are advised over large ones.
-By decreasing the size of projects we decrease risk by increasing the likelihood of success.
+By decreasing the size of projects we decrease risk by increasing the likelihood of success (see [Targed Solution Delivery Model](strategy-target-solution-delivery-model.html)).

 Further, this method of delivery ensures business value is provided as early as possible.
 If no business value is provided, the project may be cancelled without having dedicated the total budget, or entire time frame initially intended for its development.
 This approach also aligns with best practices for modern software delivery[^15]<sup>,</sup>[^16].
 This paradigm removes the need for large scale and risky projects.
-Instead, using a modular approach to software design we are able to reduce the likelihood of failure[^17], maintain agility to avoid vendor lock in, increase the vendor pool availability, and increase our adherence to direction from TBS by maintaining more control over the design decisions and implementation details of the solutions created on behalf of the government.
+Instead, using a modular approach to software design it is possible to reduce the likelihood of failure[^17], maintain agility to avoid vendor lock in, increase the vendor pool availability, and increase our adherence to direction from TBS by maintaining more control over the design decisions and implementation details of the solutions created on behalf of the government.
 As such, it is advised that when making build decisions, efforts be made for any given contract to be strictly less than $1 million, and any project is expected to have products able to deliver business value in strictly less than six months, ideally within weeks.
 Contracts strictly greater than $10 million should be exception cases for particularly complex systems[^18].

 For further discussion, please reference [Annex 1](#annex-1-context), specifically, [GC IT Project Analysis](#gc-it-project-analysis).

-### Next Steps
+### Next Steps<!-- omit in toc -->

 This strategy promotes increasing the control that the government has regarding the delivery of digital services pertaining to its mandate.
 In order to do so, the ratio of build vs buy decisions is expected to increase in favour of build decisions, as defined in the [Annex 0: Definitions](#annex-0-definitions) and elaborated upon in the [Buy Software Services; Not Products](#2-buy-software-development-services-over-products) section.
 Note that the ultimate goal is to increase agility through reusing existing solutions by leveraging OSS, which offers the opportunity to increase collaboration both between private and public sectors, as well as between government bodies[^19].

-If Canada is to deliver modern digital services to Citizens then the dated model favouring buy decisions in an effort to offload risk pertaining to implementations of mandated government services.
+If Canada is to deliver modern digital services to Citizens then the dated model favouring the oversimplified buy decisions in an effort to offload risk pertaining to implementations of mandated government services should be ceased.
 In order to promote these changes, this strategy is aimed at transitioning many buy decisions to a modified build decision, where the government will have an opportunity to maintain control over implementation details and keep the required expertise within the Government of Canada.
 However, if the goal is for the Government of Canada to be able to align with ever changing requirements, efforts should continue to be made to increase the government's capacity for in-house development[^20]<sup>,</sup>[^21], insofar as doing so does not prevent alignment with government direction.
 In order to ensure that the department continues to improve its ability to maintain control of service delivery for the benefit of Canadians, the department should focus on increasing its core competencies[^22] in order to increase the rate at which it is able to deliver services to Canadians.